ttoivone/mediacapture-extensions/face-detection-explainer.md

 * Face detection API should return information on detected faces and landmark as available on current platform APIs.
 For faces it should return bounding box and for landmarks the center point of the landmarks.

-* Face descriptions should allow face tracking.
+* Face descriptions should allow face tracking but not face recognizion or correlation of faces between different sources.

 * Face detection API should work with [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream).